PandasWhoCode/gh-audit-setup/audit_template.md

 ### Code Security Tab
 - [ ] Dependabot is enabled on the repository

+### Advanced Security Tab
+- [ ] Code Scanning is enabled on the repository
+- [ ] Secret Protection is enabled on the repository

 ### Secrets and Variables Tab
 - [ ] GitHub secrets are employed to store sensitive data
 - [ ] Tokens are stored securely as GitHub Secrets